 "He urged them to do all that lay in their power to free St Alban’s from heavy debt which crippled its work, and expressed a fervent hope that one of the many laymen in the country whom God had blessed with great riches would come forward, and of his abundance ease the burden which lay upon the shoulders of Birmingham Churchmen.
 The offertories for the building fund amounted during the day to £402". (£400 in 1880 is equivalent in purchasing power to about £40,000 in 2025 - Bank of England Inflation Calculator)

-In November 1884 the Enraght family left Montpelier Street, Brighton, for Bromley by Bow in the East End of London.
+In November 1884, the Enraght family left Montpelier Street, Brighton, for Bromley by Bow, which was reported to be, 'the poorest Parish in the East End of London'.